walkernr/neuralMelting/README.md

 Further Development
 ===================

 Some more advanced Monte Carlo methods may be implemented to improve sampling in addition to more robust machine learning analysis.
+GPU support for LAMMPS may also be added as well as support for more atomic simulation environments by way of ASE.